Bynder/cw-wordpress-plugin/README.md

 * Changed how the plugin stores page data to allow a larger amount of pages with larger content

 ### 2.3.0 ###
-* Updated GatherContent API requests to match current API version and minor UI updates for WP 3.8
+* Updated Content Workflow API requests to match current API version and minor UI updates for WP 3.8

 ### 2.2.1 ###
 * Added check to makesure cURL is enabled